 The Scheme may invest in various derivative instruments which are permissible under the applicable regulations.
 Such investments shall be subject to the investment objective and strategy of the Scheme and the internal limits if any, as laid down from time to time.
 These include but are not limited to futures (both stock and index) and options (stock and index).
-Derivatives are financial contracts of pre-determined fixed duration, whose values are derived from the value of an underlying primary financial instrument such as interest rates, exchange rates, commodities and equities.
+Derivatives are financial contracts of predetermined fixed duration, whose values are derived from the value of an underlying primary financial instrument such as interest rates, exchange rates, commodities and equities.
 There are several advantages in using derivatives in the portfolio.
+The use of derivatives provides flexibility to the Scheme to hedge whole or part of the portfolio.